awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

 ## Log Rotation Settings on Linux<a name="health-logs-logrotate"></a>

 On Linux platforms, Elastic Beanstalk uses `logrotate` to rotate logs periodically\.
-After a log is rotated locally, the log rotation task picks it up and uploads it to Amazon S3, if configured\.
-Logs that are rotated locally do not appear in tail or bundle logs by default\.
+If configured, after a log is rotated locally, the log rotation task picks it up and uploads it to Amazon S3\.
+Logs that are rotated locally don't appear in tail or bundle logs by default\.

 You can find Elastic Beanstalk configuration files for `logrotate` in `/etc/logrotate.elasticbeanstalk.hourly/`\.
 The specific rotation settings are platform\-specific and might change in future versions of the platform\.
-For more information on the available settings and example configurations, run `man logrotate`\.
+For more information about the available settings and example configurations, run `man logrotate`\.

 The configuration files are invoked by cron jobs in `/etc/cron.hourly/`\.
-For more information on `cron`, run `man cron`\.
+For more information about `cron`, run `man cron`\.

 ## Extending the Default Log Task Configuration<a name="health-logs-extend"></a>

-Elastic Beanstalk uses files in subfolders of `/opt/elasticbeanstalk/tasks` \(Linux\) or `C:\Program Files\Amazon\ElasticBeanstalk\config` \(Windows Server\) on the EC2 instance to configure tasks for tail logs, bundle logs and log rotation\.
+Elastic Beanstalk uses files in subfolders of `/opt/elasticbeanstalk/tasks` \(Linux\) or `C:\Program Files\Amazon\ElasticBeanstalk\config` \(Windows Server\) on the EC2 instance to configure tasks for tail logs, bundle logs, and log rotation\.

 **On Linux:**